cldershem/homelessgaffer/README.md

 - find word for create or edit if exists for unity new/edit/draft page
 - do i need a robots.txt
 - what is app/templates/admin?
+- tags need to be slugified
+- make admin redirect if not logged in..

 ###CHANGELOG
+- fix admin pages not having authentication
+    - only admin can login
 - fix static html file page
 - add pageTitle to title bar
 - fix Sources as TagListField